 For families, the range of activities is wide from watersports such as sailing and kayaking to horse riding, karting, seal watching or just sunbathing and swimming at any one of Wexford’s incredible beaches.

-Pirates Cove in Courtown Harbour is a treasure trove of entertainment for all the family which includes kids’ karting, adventure camps, bowling, Pirates Cove train and much more.
+Pirates Cove in Courtown Harbour is a treasure trove of entertainment for all the family, including kids’ karting, adventure camps, bowling, Pirates Cove train, and much more.

 The Dunbrody Famine Ship and Irish Emigrant Experience visitor centre is a spectacular feature of the New Ross quayside.
 This ship is an authentic replica of the 1840s emigrant vessel and provides a world-class interpretation of the famine emigrant experience.
 Moored on the bank of the River Barrow, this award-winning tourist attraction allows visitors to take a trip with a difference by travelling back in time to see and feel the sense of sadness and excitement felt by famine emigrants setting sail for a new life.